 The City of Westerville is honored to be included in the announcement of the state of Ohio's capital budget for the creation of this memorial.
-The allocation of $500,000 in funding, once approved by the General Assembly, will be augmented with donations and local funds to ensure its completion.
+The allocation of $500,000 in funding will be augmented with donations and local funds to ensure its completion.
 The City appreciates the support of Governor Kasich, House Speak Cliff Rosenberger, Senate President Larry Obhof, House Speaker Pro Tem Kirk Schuring and Representative Anne Gonzales in offering State support.

 This funding advances our plan to begin designing the permanent site in 2018.
-There will be many more updates to come.
-Check back for more information on the memorial planning and progress.
+Get updates on the First Responders Park expansion.

 A list of corporate fundraisers is being updated as we receive information.
 These fundraisers are not being coordinated or endorsed by the City of Westerville.
 Please send any official fundraiser notices to firstname.lastname@example.org to have them included on this page.